TheRoboticsClub/gsoc2023-Prakhar_Bansal/docs/_posts/2023-06-04-coding-period-week1.md

 * Configured the electron-forge to be compatible with django server

 ![StaringServer](../assets/images/Codingweek1img1.png)

 ![ServingInfo](../assets/images/Codingweek1img2.png)

 ## Plan for next week

-* Create the frontend for the cross-desktop application
+* Create the frontend for the cross-platform desktop application